enelson1001/rust-esp32s3-lvgl-clickme/README.md

 # Required to make lvgl build correctly otherwise get wrong file type
 CROSS_COMPILE = "xtensa-esp32-elf"

+# Required for lvgl otherwise the build would fail with the error -> dangerous relocation: call8: call target out of range
+# for some lvgl functions
+CFLAGS_xtensa_esp32s3_espidf="-mlongcalls"

 # Directory for custom fonts (written in C) that Lvgl can use
 LVGL_FONTS_DIR = {relative = true, value = "custom-fonts"}

+# If you are getting string.h NOT FOUND try including this.
+Edit for your correct path.
+#C_INCLUDE_PATH = "/home/runner/.rustup/toolchains/esp/xtensa-esp-elf/esp-13.2.0_20230928/xtensa-esp-elf/xtensa-esp-elf/include"
 ```
+## string.h Not Found
+If you are getting string.h not found try uncommenting the last entry in config.toml.

 ## lv-binding-rust fork
 I updated my fork of lv-binding-rust to include PR153 ie the changes recommended by madwizard-thomas.